burhanuday/electron-react-boilerplate/README.md

 # Electron Create React

 A boilerplate with zero dependencies other than React.
-Easy to use with single command run and packaging scrips
+Easy to use with single command run and packaging scripts

 ## Usage

 - Clone this repository
+- Delete git files `rm -rf .git`
 - cd into the directory and run `npm install`
-- Delete git files `rm -rf .git`

 ## Development